-As much as you love the idea of becoming a project manager and may feel that is your calling, there is one thing you must check before making the jump into this industry: the salary.
+As much as you love the idea of becoming a project manager and may feel that is your calling, there is one thing you must check before making the jump into this industry.
+What?

 Why Project Management Salary Is So Important

 Wouldn’t it be great to live in a world where money didn’t matter, and we could do what we wanted without concern for the pay?
-Chances are good no one would say “no” to that, but unfortunately, that is not the reality of our world.
+Chances are good no one would say “no” to that, unfortunately, that’s not the reality of the world.

 We must take into account the salary of a job before we commit to taking it.
 In fact, we should take into account the salary of a job before we even consider a career in that field.
 And project management is no exception.